mikevdg/urad/BetterOdata.md

 * Change the column's name to a code indended for consumption by code.

 * Add humanName, descriptions (tool tips) to columns. --> Annotations

-* Can get default values for a creatable entity. --> Annotations.

-* Optimise for use of the browser's cache.
-A table's (or table segment's) URL should change if the table changes, and notifications for this should be sent to the browser somehow, possibly piggy-backing off other requests.

 * Maybe compress URLs.
 Perhaps do a funky URL encoding using one of the ASN.1 encodings and base64 it.
 The same query on the same table version, built and encoded twice, would return the exact same URL.
 Give tables and columns